Meet Jason & Tola – Café Owners in Cambodia | A Gay Couple Story

 New Life together: From Australia to Siem Reap

-Relationships not always start the easy way, especially when you fall in love with a person living in another country.
-But what if one of the gay guys actually left his ‘first’ life in Australia moving to Cambodia before they actually met?
+Relationships do not always start easy, especially when you fall in love with a person living in another country.
+But what if one of the gay guys actually left his ‘first’ life in Australia, moving to Cambodia before they actually met?

-From a Broadway show to the stage of a bar, the two guys Jason and Tola met before on stage before their paths crossed once again in a bar where Tola used to dance regularly.
+From a Broadway show to the bar stage, the two guys Jason and Tola met before on stage before their paths crossed once again in a bar where Tola used to dance regularly.
 And the rest is history…

 We met at the bar that Tola used to dance at.
-Jason had actually seen him several times in a broadway show he also starred in and was raving about him to his friends in a bar one night when he walked in!
-Turns out he danced at that bar also… so Jason started frequenting that bar and they started hanging out and the rest is history.
-We have been together for 5+ years now and started our own café (Krousar Café) in July 2019.
-Tola continues to perform in one of the only gay bars in town, and Jason runs his own NGO called A Place To Be Yourself (APTBY) – a drop-in/resource center for Khmer (Cambodian) LGBTIQ+ people – and counseling service.
+Jason had actually seen him several times in a Broadway show he also starred in and was raving about him to his friends in a bar one night when he walked in!
+It turns out he danced at that bar also… so Jason started frequenting that bar, and they started hanging out, and the rest is history.
+We have been together for 5+ years and started our café (Krousar Café) in July 2019.
+Tola continues to perform in one of the few gay bars in town, and Jason runs his NGO called A Place To Be Yourself (APTBY) – a drop-in/resource center for Khmer (Cambodian) LGBTIQ+ people – and counseling service.

 Gay Couple operated Family Gay Café